Table of Contents

 Treatment noncompliance, or refusing to take medication for a mental health disorder, can pose serious risks to the individual and even those around them.
 Depending on the specific mental health condition, refusal to comply with treatment may result in psychosis, suicidal ideation, or panic attacks, as just some examples.
 In most cases, the individual who is refusing to take medication for their mental health disorder will likely become sicker as a result.

-Perhaps you have a loved one who struggles with depression, bipolar disorder, or even a psychotic disorder and are frustrated that this person is neglecting their treatment regimen.
+Perhaps you have a loved one who struggles with depression, bipolar disorder, or even a psychotic disorder and is frustrated that this person is neglecting their treatment regimen.
 This may lead to further emotional instability and even dangerous outcomes.
 While it may be difficult to understand why someone might refuse to take their medication knowing it will improve their quality of life, there are several common reasons why this takes place among individuals with a psychiatric condition.

 - Antidepressants.
 Antidepressants manipulate serotonin levels.
 There are approximately 30 different antidepressants on the market.